Merle Haggard: "Okie from Muskogee" and "The Fightin' Side of Me"

-In 1969, Haggard and The Strangers released "Okie From Muskogee," with lyrics ostensibly reflecting the singer's pride in being from Middle America, where people are conventionally patriotic, don't smoke marijuana, don't take LSD, don't protest by burning draft cards or otherwise challenge authority.
+In 1969, Haggard and the Strangers released "Okie From Muskogee", with lyrics ostensibly reflecting the singer's pride in being from Middle America, where people are conventionally patriotic and traditionally conservative.
 American president Richard Nixon wrote an appreciative letter to Haggard upon his hearing of the song, and would go on to invite Haggard to perform at the White House several times.

 In the ensuing years, Haggard gave varying statements regarding whether he intended the song as a humorous satire or a serious political statement in support of conservative values.
 In a 2001 interview, Haggard called the song a "documentation of the uneducated that lived in America at the time".
 However, he made several other statements suggesting that he meant the song seriously.
 On the Bob Edwards Show, he said, "I wrote it when I recently got out of the joint.
 I knew what it was like to lose my freedom, and I was getting really mad at these protesters.
 They didn't know anything more about the war in Vietnam than I did.
 I thought how my dad, who was from Oklahoma, would have felt.
 I felt I knew how those boys fighting in Vietnam felt."
 In the country music documentary series Lost Highway, he elaborated: "My dad passed away when I was nine, and I don't know if you've ever thought about somebody you've lost and you say, 'I wonder what so-and-so would think about this?'
 I was drivin' on Interstate 40 and I saw a sign that said '19 Miles to Muskogee', while at the same time listening to radio shows of The World Tomorrow hosted by Garner Ted Armstrong.
 Muskogee was always referred to in my childhood as 'back home.'
-So I saw that sign and my whole childhood flashed before my eyes and I thought, 'I wonder what dad would think about the youthful uprising that was occurring at the time, the Janis Joplins....
+So I saw that sign and my whole childhood flashed before my eyes and I thought, 'I wonder what dad would think about the youthful uprising that was occurring at the time, the Janis Joplins...
 I understood 'em, I got along with it, but what if he was to come alive at this moment?
 And I thought, what a way to describe the kind of people in America that are still sittin' in the center of the country sayin', 'What is goin' on on these campuses?'", as it was the subject of this Garner Ted Armstrong radio program.
 "And a week or so later, I was listening to Garner Ted Armstrong, and Armstrong was saying how the smaller colleges in smaller towns don't seem to have any problems.
 And I wondered if Muskogee had a college, and it did, and they hadn't had any trouble - no racial problems and no dope problems.
 The whole thing hit me in two minutes, and I did one line after another and got the whole thing done in 20 minutes."
-In the American Masters documentary about him, he said, "That's how I got into it with the hippies....
+In the American Masters documentary about him, he said, "That's how I got into it with the hippies...
 I thought they were unqualified to judge America, and I thought they were lookin' down their noses at something that I cherished very much, and it pissed me off.
 And I thought, 'You sons of bitches, you've never been restricted away from this great, wonderful country, and yet here you are in the streets bitchin' about things, protesting about a war that they didn't know any more about than I did.
 They weren't over there fightin' that war any more than I was."